 Once you have prioritized your export markets, you can zoom in on the relevant market trends and developments.
 This not only allows you to identify specific market opportunities, but also to embrace new trends and adapt your products and value chain accordingly.

 There’s a great number of free online sector-specific databases, portals, and market reports available that can provide you with the latest market trends, segments and distribution channels in a specific market.
-Make a list of relevant sources for your business so you can

 PRO TIP: the website of Centre for the Promotion of Imports from developing countries offers lots of trend related information on various sectors and product groups.